ToxicFrog/ngasm/abi.md

 ```

 And then increase the stack pointer to make room.
 This gives the stack as it
-executes just before the actual function starts executing, annotated with
+exists just before the actual function starts executing, annotated with
 additional information about what the callee should and shouldn't do with it:

 ```